Engineering synthetic gauge fields through the coupling phases in cavity magnonics: A single physical phase

 \paragraph{Experimental results} The three-post cavity $\pi$ design was 3D-printed and then metallised.
 Using a vector network analyser, we measured the transmission through the cavity when the static magnetic field $\vb{H}_0$ is swept to tune $\omega_m$, and we obtained the data in \cref{fig:cavity-pi:measurement}.
 The hybridised photon-magnon polariton frequencies are predicted by the spectrum of $H_\pi = H_\text{free} + H_I$, with $H_\text{free}$ given by \cref{eq:hamiltonian-free} and $H_I$ given by \cref{eq:cavity-pi:interaction-simplified}, is plotted on top of the colour map with $\theta_1=\pi$ as suggested by \cref{tab:cavity-pi-comsol-theory}, but with adjusted parameters $g_1/2\pi=81$ MHz and $g_2/2\pi=120$ MHz instead.
 We attribute the difference between theory and experiment for the coupling strengths to the imperfection of the 3D-printing and metallisation processes.
 In particular, the posts of cavity $\pi$ are not completely cylindrical which changes the focusing of the magnetic field between the two posts.

 Nevertheless, we note that while the observed coupling strengths are lower than the theoretical values, the prediction for $\theta_1$ remains valid.
-Indeed, as shown in \cite{2023Gardin}, for $\theta_1 =0$ the frequencies $\omega_2/2\pi$ and $\omega_3/2\pi$ cross, while for $\theta_1=\pi$ they do not. \Cref{fig:cavity-pi:measurement:cuts} and the inset of \cref{fig:cavity-pi:measurement:map} confirm the existence of a frequency gap between $\omega_2/2\pi$ and $\omega_3/2\pi$, which is the signature of the indirect coupling between both magnons \cite{2023Gardin}.
+Indeed, as shown in \cite{2023Gardin}, for $\theta_1 =0$ the frequencies $\omega_2/2\pi$ and $\omega_3/2\pi$ cross, while for $\theta_1=\pi$ they do not. \Cref{fig:cavity-pi:measurement:cuts} and the inset of \cref{fig:cavity-pi:measurement:map} confirm the existence of a frequency gap between $\omega_2/2\pi$ and $\omega_3/2\pi$, which is the signature of the indirect coupling between both magnons, simultaneously mediated by the two cavity modes \cite{2023Gardin}.
 In other words, this spectral feature demonstrates the coherent coupling between two spatially distant YIG spheres mediated by the two cavity modes, despite the relatively high frequency detuning.
-Note that if we had $\theta_1 = 0$ instead, the cavity-mediated magnon-magnon coupling would interfere destructively.
+Note that if we had $\theta_1 = 0$ instead, the indirect magnon-magnon coupling induced by each cavity mode would interfere destructively.

 The coherent coupling of a cavity mode to two YIG spheres leads to an enhancement of $\sqrt 2$ of the frequency gap at the anticrossings, i.e. the gap is given by $2\sqrt 2 g$ instead of $2g$ \cite{2023Gardin,2022Nair}, which we verified in \cref{app:single-yig-sphere} by comparing with measurements with a single YIG sphere.
+Additionally, by examining the linewidths, we measured $\kappa_1/2\pi=15 \pm 2.5$ MHz and $\kappa_2/2\pi = 22.5 \pm 2.5$ MHz for the linewidths of the cavity modes, $\kappa_m/2\pi=5 \pm 2.5$ MHz for the YIG spheres.